 Rent expense charged to operations, which differs from rent paid due to rent credits and to increasing amounts of base rent, is calculated by allocating total rental payments on a straight-line basis over the term of the lease.
-During the years ended December 31, 2014 and 2013, rent expense was \$245,863 and \$123,634, respectively and as of December 31, 2014 and 2013, net deferred rent payable was \$51,835 and \$19,710, respectively, including the current portion, which at December 31, 2014, is \$17,299, is included in prepaid expenses and other.
-Included in rent expense for the year ended December 31, 2014, is \$3,251 related to our Irish entity, where we rent a small office on a month-to-month basis.
+During the years ended December 31, 2015 and 2014, rent expense was \$0.6 million and \$0.2 million, respectively and as of December 31, 2015 and 2014, deferred rent payable was \$112,000 and \$52,000, respectively, including the unamortized reimbursement referred to below and the current portion, which at December 31, 2015 and 2014, is \$6,000 and \$17,000, which is included in accrued expenses in 2015 and in prepaid expenses and other in 2014.
+In December 2015, the Company received a reimbursement of approximately \$53,000 for leasehold improvements the Company incurred from the lessor of our San Diego facility.
+The reimbursement is being accounted for as deferred rent and is being amortized as a reduction to rent expense over the remaining term of the lease.
+As of December 31, 2015, the remaining unamortized amount is \$34,000.